Breast cyst: Epidemiology

 It is estimated that 7% of women in the western world develop palpable breast cysts.

 In males, the occurrence of breast cysts is rare and may (but need not) be an indication of malignancy.

 Cysts and bra support

-Some women experience breast pain, especially when engaging in vigorous physical activity.
+Some women ^{(why is this cysts related?
+Do they mean, some of the women who have breast cysts?)} experience breast pain, especially when engaging in vigorous physical activity.
 A properly fitted sports bra, which compresses or encapsulates breast tissue, is designed to reduce pain caused by exercise.